2019 Valencian regional election

-The 2019 Valencian regional election was held on Sunday, 28 April 2019, to elect the 10th Corts of the Valencian Community.
+A regional election was held in the Valencian Community on Sunday, 28 April 2019, to elect the 10th Corts of the autonomous community.
 All 99 seats in the Corts were up for election.
-The election was held simultaneously with the April 2019 Spanish general election.
-This was the first early regional election ever held in the Valencian Community, as well as the first Valencian election to not be held concurrently with other regional elections.
+It was held concurrently with the April 2019 Spanish general election.
+This was the first early regional election ever held in the Valencian Community, as well as the first Valencian election to not be held concurrently with any other regional election.

 The Socialist Party of the Valencian Country (PSPV) and Coalició Compromís formed a minority coalition government in 2015, relying on confidence and supply support from Podemos, an arrangement which was dubbed the "Botànic Agreement" and forced the governing People's Party (PP) into opposition after dominating Valencian politics during the previous 20 years.
 The political landscape experienced some changes during the next four years, with the PP losing support to the emerging liberal Citizens (Cs) party and the right-wing populist Vox, while on the left, United Left of the Valencian Country (EUPV) formed an electoral alliance with Podemos called Unides Podem.

 The election resulted in a reduced majority for the left-wing parties.
 The PSPV emerged as the largest party for the first time since 1991, whereas the PP suffered the worst result in its history.
 Cs and Vox benefited from the PP's losses, the latter entering the Corts for the first time.
 Compromís and Unides Podem had disappointing finishes, losing seats and ending up in fourth and sixth place, respectively.
 These results led to a continuation of the 2015 Botànic Agreement, though this time Podemos and EUPV joined the government as full coalition partners.